February is All About the Heart: Wear Red and Add Blue to Your Plate

 In this country, heart disease is the leading cause of death for both men and women.
 About 2,300 Americans die of cardiovascular disease each day, an average of 1 death every 38 seconds.
 Scary, right?
 While we can’t change things like age and family history, we can decide to make healthy choices now and lower our risk of disease.
 That starts with visiting your doctor so you have a clear understanding of your risk factors, scheduling regular check-ups, adding doctor-approved exercise to your daily routine, and eating healthier.

-You probably think red when it comes to heart health, but when it comes to eating for your heart, it’s purple foods like Wild Blueberries, Concord Grapes, purple cabbage and carrots that you should add to your plate.
+You probably think red when it comes to heart health, but when it comes to eating for your heart, it’s blue and purple foods like Wild Blueberries, Concord Grapes, purple cabbage and carrots that you should add to your plate.

-Why Purple foods?
+Why Blue foods?

-Purple foods contain anthocyanins, a naturally occurring plant compound that gives them their deep rich hue and powerful antioxidant capacity.
+Blue foods contain anthocyanins, a naturally occurring plant compound that gives them their deep rich hue and powerful antioxidant capacity.
 The role of anthocyanins in the prevention of disease has been linked to their antioxidant properties.
 Although scientists still aren’t sure how or why anthocyanins prevent disease, two decades of research (animal and human studies) have suggested that anthocyanins play an important role in helping reduce the risk of cardiovascular disease (CVD), cognitive decline, and cancer.

 Their power may be because plants that produce anthocyanins do so as a protective mechanism against environmental stressors, such as ultraviolet light, cold temperatures, and drought.
 This production of anthocyanins in roots, stems, and especially leaf tissues is believed to provide resistance against these environmental hazards.
 Take the Wild Blueberry as an example.